pubnub/javascript-workshop/02-iot/README.md

 #  2. Internet of Things: HUE Clone

-PubNub is not just for chat apps but has so many use cases- one of the popular use cases is for IoT (Internet of Things) applications.
-Companies like Insteon and LIFX are using the PubNub network for theor smart home devices including smart light bulbs.
+PubNub is not just for chat apps, but has so many other use cases- one of the popular use cases is for IoT (Internet of Things) applications.(More on that <a href = "http://www.forbes.com/sites/jacobmorgan/2014/05/13/simple-explanation-internet-things-that-anyone-can-understand/#5eaaef2b6828">here.</a> Companies like Insteon and LIFX are using the PubNub network for their smart home devices including smart light bulbs.

 Here, you are going to create a remote control to change the color of an LED, a dumbed-down version of Philips HUE.